 That being said, my initial disappointment in the dial was immediately replaced fascination thanks to two other features of the watch: the anti reflective (AR) coating on the crystal and the absolutely flawless finishing of the hands and indices.

-First off (and this is something you can’t fully appreciate from pictures), the crystal of this watch is basically invisible.
+First off (and this is something you can’t fully appreciate from pictures), the sapphire crystal of this watch is basically invisible.
 If Seiko advertised this watch as just using a force field, I think I would have believed them.
 After a bit of research, I have discovered the anti reflective coating Seiko used on this watch is known under the marketing moniker Super Clear Coating.

 While there is a lot of weird buzzwords thrown around in marketing, this one is aptly named.
 The AR coating is so good that after obtaining this watch I entered a brief period where I decided I hated all of my other watches because they didn’t have this level of AR coating.

-The second underappreciated part of this watch is the finishing on the hands and indices.
+The second underappreciated part of this automatic watch is the finishing on the hands and indices.
 The hands and indices are honed to a razor’s edge.
 In combination with the super clear coating on the crystal, light dances across the both the hands and indices in mesmerizing ways.
 After 7 months of owning the Seiko SARX055, it still takes my breath away.

 Overall the dial is well laid out.
 There is an applied “Seiko” under the 12, a nicely framed date window at the 3, and Presage and Automatic at the 6.
 The script, Presage and Automatic, seem to float on the textured dial.
 The chapter ring is silver and the color match to the dial is very good.

 Finally, the blue second hand adds a welcome dash of color to the otherwise monochromatic dial.
 One complaint I have about this watch is the minute hand is a tad too short.
 While the second hand reaches all the way to the chapter ring, I wish the minute hand was a tiny bit longer.